-Other types of helpful exercise include Tai Chi, balancing exercises, and stretching exercises.
-There are also hand exercises you can do.
+Other types of helpful exercise include tai chi, balancing exercises, and stretching exercises.
 These all improve the range of motion of joints and muscles.

 Helpful tips

 - Your doctor or allied health professional can give you exercise advice that is specific to you and your condition. - Begin a new activity program slowly and progress gradually. - Don't try to do too much too soon.
 If you feel out of breath or uncomfortable, slow down. - If you stop exercising, you stop feeling the benefits.
 Use strategies to help you stay on track.
 Try keeping an exercise diary, setting achievable goals, and asking a friend to join you.
 Keeping it interesting by doing a variety of exercises also helps. - If you are overweight, losing weight by modifying your diet can help reduce your pain and improve the outcomes of your exercise program.